VirulentArc/ScriptCards/NPC_Statblock/README.md

 Condition marker mappings are stored in the shared settings handout.

 ![NPC Stat Block — Condition Marker Settings](images/conditionsettings.png)

-*Screenshot reference: The Condition Marker settings page in the NPC Stat Block Settings handout, showing assigned markers and the Change/Clear controls.*

 On first setup, the Mod attempts to auto-match Roll20's default token markers by name where possible.